mbakhoff/htmlbasic3/readme.md

 ### Spring controllers

-In servlet api, the class that was handing the requests was called a *servlet*.
+In the servlet api, the class that was handing the requests was called a *servlet*.
 In Spring, the classes are called *controllers*.

 To make your servlets Spring friendly, follow these steps: